 8. Develop regular bowel movements.

 It is best to have a regular routine for bathroom duties.

 Stress has a negative effect on your intestinal health.
 This results in reduced gastrointestinal motility, loss of appetite, indigestion, constipation and other symptoms.
 Stress management techniques such as taking deep breaths, listening to music and exercise will help your body handle stress better.

-Exercise can promote intestine function.
-Carcinogens will then have less contact time with the intestines, reducing the incidence of colorectal cancer.
+Exercise can promote the intestine function.
+Carcinogens will then have less contact time with the intestines, reducing the incidence of colorectal diseases.
 Suggested exercises are running, swimming, cycling, mountain climbing, and yoga.

 Massaging the abdomen will also help your intestinal function.
 Starting from the navel, spiral in a clockwise direction to cover your entire abdomen.
 Massage for 10 to 20 minutes, twice a day.